traez/draganddrop-image-gallery/README.md

 - Deliver projects Timely like in real work scenarios.
 - Implement skeleton loader or a loading spinner for fetch operations loading state.
 But I ended up not activating feature as project instructions changed.
 - Use of ChatGPT to create boilerplate code and shorten delivery time.
 - Custom Login Authentication using NextAuth and FireBase.
-This skills however still needs perfection.
 - Use of dndkit library to correct HTML Drag and Drop API shortfalls on mobile.
+(User experience on mobile is poor.
+Need to confirm correct settings)
+- HTTP Post request method.
+Extra skill add-in keeping an eye on future tasks.

 ### Continued development